What to do when your AC Unit Freezes Up?

 Schedule Professional Maintenance

 If you wish your AC unit to serve you without any interruption throughout the year, Schedule professional maintenance for your commercial HVAC air conditioning unit at least once a year.
-A licensed HVAC repair service provider can inspect your AC unit, clean its components, and identify any potential problems before they become more serious.
+A licensed AC repair Los Angeles service provider can inspect your AC unit, clean its components, and identify any potential problems before they become more serious.